godaddy/react-img-carousel/README.md

 })
 ```

-If your app is using inline styles, you can use this property to specify inline styling for the individual carousel
+If your app is using inline styles, you can use this property to specify/define inline styling for the individual carousel
 elements.
 The properties correspond to the DOM elements with class names `carousel`, `carousel-container-inner`,
 `carousel-viewport`, `carousel-track`, `carousel-slide`, and `carousel-slide-selected` respectively.
 If both `slide`
 and `selectedSlide` are specified, both will be applied with the latter overriding the former.